What it CAN BE LIKE for those left behind

 I was left with many questions about what happened and why.
 I will never be comforted by knowing that everything feasible was done before his collapse to attempt to allow him to live a longer life.

-I didn't have a chance to ask him how he might have wanted to handle the memorial services.
+I also didn't have a chance to ask him how he might have wanted to handle the memorial services.
 (Fortunately I knew him well enough to guess.)
 Or find out where he put things that I am still looking for.
 Or find out what he wanted done with all his "stuff."
 Or get used to the idea of not having him around.

-I guess I am "lucky" that at least I knew how much he loved me, and that he knew how much I loved him.
-I would still have liked one last chance to tell him so.
+There are many things about our life together that I don't regret.
+Nothing much was left unsaid.
+I guess I am "lucky" that at least I knew how much he loved me, and he knew how much I loved him.
+Still, I would have liked one last chance to tell him so.

 I would also have liked one last chance to thank him for how happy he made me and all he did for me, and to ask forgiveness for my many faults.